Protected Species Assessment Workshop (PSAW) III

 Assessments of all protected species are relevant to PSAW including corals, sturgeon, elasmobranchs, marine mammals, sea turtles, sea birds, salmon, and other invertebrate and vertebrate taxa.

-Theme: The overall theme for PSAW III is Integration in Protected Species Assessments.
-The workshop will take place over three days:
+Theme: The overall theme for PSAW III is Incorporating Novel Data, New Analytical Approaches and Increasing Anthropogenic Impacts in Protected Species Assessments.
+The workshop will take place over three days and have been updated to:

 - Day 1 - Optional Student Outreach/DEI Half-Day: Introduction to Protected Species Assessments & Opportunities at NOAA Fisheries (Co-hosted by Florida International University, FIU)

-- Day 2 - Integrating Novel Data Types and Analytical Methods
+- Day 2 - Novel Data Types (‘Omics & Acoustics) and Climate Change

-- Day 3 - Integrating Increasing Anthropogenic Impacts
+- Day 3 - New Analytical Approaches and Impacts from Marine Development

-Venue: The half-day student outreach/DEI session will take place at FIU’s Marine Science Building, Biscayne Bay Campus.
-The main workshop will take place on Day 2 and 3 will be located at the Kovens Conference Center on FIU’s Biscayne Bay Campus.
+Venue: The half-day student outreach/DEI session will take place at FIU’s Marine Science Building on the Biscayne Bay Campus.
+The main workshop sessions will take place on Day 2 and 3 will be located at the Kovens Conference Center on FIU’s Biscayne Bay Campus.

 For this workshop, we are specifically seeking presentations that address the following session topics: